 Since October 2012 Martin van Gelderen is director of the Lichtenberg-Kolleg, the Göttingen Institute for Advanced Study in the Humanities and Social Sciences, and professor for European Intellectual History at the University of Göttingen, Germany.
-After his PhD (EUI, Florence, 1988) he has held posts as assistant professor at the TU Berlin and as full professor at the University of Sussex, UK, and from 2003 until 2012, at the European University Institute (EUI), Florence, where he had obtained his PhD in 1988.
+He was assistant professor at the TU Berlin (1989-1994) and Professor of Intellectual History at the University of Sussex (1995-2003).
+In 2003 he returned to his alma mater, the European University Institute (EUI), Florence, where he had obtained his PhD in 1988.
 Between 2003 and 2012 he was Professor of European Intellectual history at the EUI.

 Selected Recent Publications

-- ‘Hot Protestants.
-Predestination, the Freedom of Will and the Making of The modern European Mind’ in Gijsbert van den Brink (ed.), Calvinism and the European Mind, Leiden, 2014, pp. 131-154.
+- ‘Hot Protestants: Predestination, the Freedom of Will and the Making of The Modern European Mind’ in: Gijsbert van den Brink, Harro Höpfl (eds.), Calvinism and the European Mind, Leiden: Brill, 2014, pp. 131-154.

 - Quentin Skinner and Martin van Gelderen (eds.), 2013.
 Freedom and the Construction of Europe, two vols., Cambridge: Cambridge University Press.